 Liminal space as the unseen dimension between stage and audience, teller and listener, hope and despair, where Divine Presence is found.

-Spiritual practises (eg. mindfulness and prayer) that nurture a relational connection to Jesus and an awakening to the universal Christ are important elements of the Sacred Canopy method.
+Spiritual practises that nurture a relational connection and an awakening to the Divine.

 Whole-body curriculum insists on an integration through learning of a young person’s mind, body and emotional life.